dfoderick/ubiquity-hackathon/README.md

 * Bug Fixed.
 Hal is supposed to be able to broadcast the last tx since the `stop` command was signed by Satoshi.
 If Hal cannot broadcast then Satoshi can execute, sign and broadcast as a work around.

 # Known Issues
 1) Dust can build up rapidly.
 You have to clean up dust.
 Options: Rename wallet.json to wallet_backup. `iam` command will create a new wallet.
 Use pay command to send dust to peer.
 Use `<amount>` and `<fee>` to control the size of the transaction.
-If tx too big then broadcast locally.
+If the transaction size is too big (JSON errors) then execute and broadcast locally.
 2) dat project has a limit on the size of a message.
-If you get json serialization errors you can try again.
+If you get json serialization errors you can try the same command again.
 If it keeps happening then you need to reduce the size of the transaction.
 3) dat can sometimes lose the connection.
 Restart the app.
 4) Look carefully at broadcast errors.
 Often it is because you need to run `x` before `b`.